tiepdotme/redant-home/_posts/2018-09-17-opinionated-developer.md

   - our-work
 author: Ben Still
 description: Execution matters.
 There are plenty of great ideas, but you need an experienced and opinionated development team to help you execute
-image:
-  small:
-  large:
-excerpt:
+image-small:
+image-large:
-  short: Execution matters.
+excerpt-short: Execution matters.
 Your development team matters.
-  long: Execution matters.
+excerpt-long: Execution matters.
 There are plenty of great ideas, but you need an experienced and opinionated development team to help you execute
 ---

 I had one of those unfortunate meetings the other day.
 The kind of meeting that leaves you pondering the Big Questions, like "why am I even here?".
 Is Australia some weird backwater where developers are the serfs?